 Two years into the marriage, in 1930, they lived next to James' father and step-mother near Donegal.
 He worked that year as a coal company laborer.
 They continued to live in Jones Mill circa 1940, when James' father died in their home.

-Circa 1956, James and Mary moved to Orlando, FL.
+Circa 1956-1957, James and Mary shared homes in Latrobe, Westmoreland County and in Orlando, FL.
 He died at the age of 69 on June 1, 1974, at a hospital in Winter Park, FL.
 The funeral was conducted in Orlando.